adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SDD.md

 &nbsp;&nbsp;&nbsp;iv.
 Overview
 ------------------------------
-The document will cover the following areas:
+The document will describe the following areas:
   * Main System Architecture (Logical View): Provides a description and graphical representation of the Main System and its relation to the application
   * Sub-Systems Architecture: Provides a description and graphical representation of each sub-system for DuoMonkeyEditor
   * Rational For Each Architectural Choice: Gives a deeper look into the decision making process of the design of each sub-system
   * Development View: Provides the layout and organization of DuoMonkeyEditor
   * Physical View: Provides the physical layout of the DuoMonkeyEditor
   * Database View: Discusses data models and database(s) that are used in DuoMonkeyEditor
-  * Work-Assignment View: Provides a description of tasks and which developer has been assigned to complete it
+  * Work-Assignment View: Provides a mapping of each developer to the application architecture
-  * Element Catalog: Lists all symbols and definitions, used in this document, for reader's clarity
+  * Element Catalog: Lists all symbols and definitions used in this document, for the reader's clarity
-  * User Interfaces: Provides a description and visual aid of the graphical user interface (GUI) for DuoMonkeyEditor
+  * User Interfaces: Provides a description and visual aid of the graphical user interfaces (GUI) for DuoMonkeyEditor

 2. Main System Architecture